ROFR vs ROFO: Rights of First Refusal/Offer in Commercial Leases

 - Define the premises covered by the right (adjacent suite, any space on the floor, etc.).

-- Set realistic notice/response periods (often 10–20 business days).
+- Set realistic notice/response periods (often 10–20 business days), with the landlord required to deliver the full economic terms — not a summary.

-- Clarify deal structure (term length, rent type, TI, operating expense basis).
+- Clarify deal structure (term length, rent type, TI, operating expense basis) so exercising doesn’t mean accepting a mystery lease.

-- Avoid escalation of guarantees just because you expand (see
+- Avoid escalation of guarantees just because you expand.

-/blog/personal-guarantee-burnoff). - Coordinate with assignment/sublease rights so you can exit if growth plans change:
+- Coordinate with assignment/sublease rights so you can exit if growth plans change — see assignment and subletting.

-If your business depends on exclusivity, expansion rights can also interact with use definitions and radius restrictions:
+If your business depends on exclusivity, expansion rights also interact with use definitions and radius restrictions — see exclusive use and radius restrictions.

 How BizLeaseCheck helps

 This article is for informational purposes only and is not legal advice.
-Expansion rights vary widely by lease and market.
+Expansion rights vary widely by lease, market, and jurisdiction.
 Use this guide as a checklist and consult qualified professionals for your situation.